oalders/lds-quiz/README.md

 Each question requires a corresponding answer file in `templates/markdown/answers/`.
-The templates are in markdown format, you can follow the format of one of the existing answer files when creating your own answers.
+The templates are in markdown format, you can follow the format found in [the sample markdown answer template](templates/markdown/empty/answer.md) when creating your own answers.

 The quiz is meant to be fun, but also educational.
 For this reason, every question requires some sort of discussion in the answer file.
 All discussion